Ember’s Digital Transformation: A Case Study of improving the data model and processes in the Data Team

 Introduction by Subak

 At Subak our mission is to help not-for-profit startups to level up their capabilities and increase their impact.
-Ember is a think tank using data to ensure a safe climate powered by clean electricity and we were proud to support them in our first accelerator cohort.
+Ember is a think tank using data to ensure a safe climate powered by clean electricity and we were proud to support them as one of our first member organisations.
 Ember gathers vast quantities of electricity data from around the world to create statistics and reports, with the aim of landing widely read coverage and changing the debate on the transition from fossil fuels to clean energy.

 As Ember grew rapidly over the last few years, so did the responsibilities of the Data Team: handling large amounts of key data; transforming and cleaning it; as well as presenting it and turning it into useful content.
 Yet as Ember grew, the processes and tools the organisation used to manage this struggled to keep up.
 Subak encouraged Ember to bring in an experienced hire to lead on a digital transformation for the Data Team and the organisation as whole, with the aim of increasing efficiency and saving time.
 This was crucial given Ember’s aim of upping its annual Global Electricity Review to a monthly data release cadence.